mmcbrien3/mmcbrien.com/minecraft_aws_server.md

 #### Setting up

-As you probably know, Minecraft runs is built with Java.
+As you probably know, Minecraft is built with Java.
 Unfortunately, our instance doesn't come with that preinstalled.
 First thing to do is to download Java with:

 `sudo yum install java`